Roast (comedy)

-A roast is a form of insult comedy, originating in American humor, in which a specific individual, a guest of honor, is subjected to jokes at their expense, as well as genuine praise and tributes.
+A roast is a form of insult comedy, originating in American humor, in which a specific individual, a guest of honor, is subjected to jokes at their expense, as well as genuine praise and tributes but the mean roasts mean no harm.
 The assumption is that the roastee can take the jokes in good humor and not as serious criticism or insult.
 The individual is surrounded by friends, fans, and well-wishers, who can receive some of the same treatment during the evening.
 The host of the event is called the roastmaster, since it rhymes with and plays on toastmaster.
 Anyone mocked in such a way is said to have been roasted.

 There is a parallel tradition in some countries in which the host of formal events, such as award ceremonies and annual dinners, is expected to good-naturedly mock the event's attendees.
 In some cases, this has caused controversy when the host is seen as being too insulting.

 There is also a concept of roasting on internet social media, where a person asks others to mock them, usually by putting up a photo of themselves.
 Though the mockery is solicited, this activity, too, has caused controversy, with some considering it a form of cyberbullying.
 Even more controversial is the practice of simply insulting others for comedic effect, which some have referred to as "roasting", though comedians have stressed that a true roast requires the consent of the target.